JonStratton/mesh-front-py/README.md

 If you run this as root, you will be prompted for a non root username.
 If you run it as a normal user, you might need to log off and on to make sure you have been added to the new "mesh-front" group.

+If you want to build and run cjdns on the node and be managed by mesh-front-py, you can set a toggle before running the installed.

+    CJDNS=1; export CJDNS
+    ./install.sh

 Note, OLSR has been turned off by default.
 If you want to also install OLSR (for instance, if you are making an AREDN / Broadband Hamnet compatible node), make sure to set an “OLSR” environmental variable ahead of the install.sh script.

     OLSR=1; export OLSR